trevianxyz/abai/_posts/2020-12-23-legacy-kazakhstan-smithsonian.markdown

 application for an IPAM grant in 2006, whose then-expressed aims were modest but potentially long-lasting:

-> 1\.
-To develop the capacity, within our respective institutions, for
+> 1. To develop the capacity, within our respective institutions, for
-> sharing our collections-based research using digital technologies.\
+> sharing our collections-based research using digital technologies.
-> \

 > 2. To explore the collaborative construction of virtual exhibits, and
 > other means of disseminating information, about the ethnography and
 > material culture of Kazakhstan.
 The development of such web-based